April 14, 2026

 Next Steps

 Use the learning paths.
-Each category has a curated path on this site that sequences challenges from easiest to hardest with links to writeups:
+Each category has a curated path on this site that sequences challenges from easiest to hardest, with links to writeups:

-Explore past competitions.Each year's challenges are grouped on the events page.
-Working through a full competition year -- starting from the easiest challenges and working up -- is one of the most effective ways to improve across all six categories at once.
+Explore past competitions.
+Each year's challenges are grouped on the events page.
+Working through a full competition year, starting easy and climbing, is one of the most effective ways to improve across all six categories at once.

 Read the guides.
-When you hit a new technique, there is almost certainly a detailed tutorial on this site covering it.
+When you hit a new technique, there is almost certainly a detailed tutorial on this site for it.
 The posts section covers everything from SQL injection to Ghidra to format string exploitation, with examples drawn from real picoCTF challenges.